Mindfulness Awareness Practices for Stress Management

 This program is useful for students seeking an uninterrupted mental space to unleash their inner Zen.
 Students are under a tremendous amount of stress and pressure.
 Mindfulness is a remedy.
 Research findings indicate that those in educational settings experience benefits like greater attention, focus, memory and, increased performance, while also experiencing, decreased stress and anxiety.

-This six-week program is a guide to developing the skill of mindfulness through mental
+This program is a guide to developing the skill of mindfulness through mental and

 awareness to our lives (Muesse, 2011).
 At each gathering, general topics like managing